baxterworks-embedded/WiFiMan/README.md

+# Fork
+I forked this to get it building with PlatformIO.

 # WiFiMan + ESP8266OTA
 WiFiMan is a WiFi manager for ESP8266 with a customizable web UI.
 ESP8266OTA is a modified version of ESP8266HTTPUpdateServer also with a customizable web UI.